ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 ### Basic Setup for Continuous Integration

-The template setup for continuous integration is in the [IGLibLore](https://github.com/ajgorhoe/IGLib.modules.IGLibCore) repository.
+The template setup for continuous integration is in the [IGLibLore](https://github.com/ajgorhoe/IGLib.modules.IGLibCore) repository, and [IGLibGraphics3D](https://github.com/ajgorhoe/IGLib.modules.IGLibGraphics3D) can also be referred to for handling dependencies.
 This is supported by **GitHub Actions configuration files** in the [.github/workflows/ directory](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/tree/main/.github/workflows) ([build.yml](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/blob/main/.github/workflows/build.yml)) and some **scripts in the [scripts/](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/tree/main/scripts) directory** of each repository that are also intended to support continuous integration, for example:

 * [UpdateDepencencyRepos.ps1](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/blob/main/scripts/UpdateDepencencyRepos.ps1) and [UpdateDepencencyReposExtended.ps1](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/blob/main/scripts/UpdateDepencencyReposExtended.ps1) are intended to clone or update all repositories containing dependencies of the certain repository that are referenced via source projects.
   * Each repository contains its own version; customized versions of these scripts are available in all IGLib repositories that have such dependencies, and they call scripts for cloning/updating individual repositories, such as [UpdateRepo_IGLibScripts.ps1](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/blob/main/scripts/UpdateRepo_IGLibScripts.ps1) in IGLibCore, or [UpdateRepo_IGLibCore.ps1](https://github.com/ajgorhoe/IGLib.modules.IGLibGraphics3D/blob/main/scripts/UpdateRepo_IGLibCore.ps1) in the IGLibGraphics3D repository; specific scripts available depend on what is referenced via source code projects by projects of the specific repository.